-K. Bohannon, M. de Nie, H. Goodson (Chair), E. MacKinnon, A. McCleary, K. Pacholl, T. Schroer, D. Williams Associate Professors:
+K. Bohannon, M. de Nie, H. Goodson, E. MacKinnon, A. McCleary, K. Pacholl, T. Schroer (Chair), D. Williams Associate Professors:

-C. Lipp, G. Van Valen, C. Vasconcellos, N. Williams Assistant Professors:
+C. Lipp, M. McCullers, L. Rivers, G. Van Valen, C. Vasconcellos, N. Williams Assistant Professors:

-J. Brock, S. Chalifoux (Director of Graduate Studies), M. McCullers, I. Pidhainy, L. Rivers Learning Outcomes Students who receive the Master of Arts Degree in History will be able to: - Conduct historical research - Formulate and defend a historical argument in Standard English - Demonstrate knowledge of historiography and its changes over time - Demonstrate knowledge of the theory and practice of public history [for public history track only] - Demonstrate practical knowledge of a subfield of public history [for public history track only] Master of Arts History, M.A.
+S. Chalifoux (Director of Graduate Studies), A. Genell, I. Pidhainy Learning Outcomes Students who receive the Master of Arts Degree in History will be able to: - Conduct historical research - Formulate and defend a historical argument in Standard English - Demonstrate knowledge of historiography and its changes over time - Demonstrate knowledge of the theory and practice of public history [for public history track only] - Demonstrate practical knowledge of a subfield of public history [for public history track only] Academic Standards: